 Can you guess what this one means?
 Imagine if your possessions – e.g. your car, mobile phone and home alarm system – could talk to one another over the Internet.
 By pairing sensors and network connectivity, inanimate objects, from machinery to buildings, and even moving vehicles, can share information with each other and respond accordingly.
 IoT technology is at the core of Autodrive, a UK government-backed effort to create a fleet of driverless and connected vehicles.
 Its cars can talk to each other in order to avoid collisions, or get information from roadside beacons flagging up speed limits.

 Progress in AI is behind another – more down-to-earth – trend: chatbots.
 If you shop online, you've probably seen them, the little chat box that pops up in the corner of your screen offering instant help.
 Although most of them aren't great conversationlists, they're smart enough to answer basic requests for information.
 From helping a customer find the right pair of shoes to playing doctor – computer systems chatting with humans are on the rise.
 UK start-up Your.MD has trained a chatbot with NHS information, so that it can talk to people and give advice to help them self-diagnose health conditions.
 Alas, if you're seriously ill it won't be able to cure you: it'll just advise you to call the doctor.

 It’s not just text speak that can be baffling in business, we also know it can be tricky to understand investor speak when all you want is to secure funding for your business.
 Read our guide to understanding investors and funding here.

-And if you’re looking for a space to run your business that’s as creative as it is innovative, be sure to check out what Workspace has to offer — We have over 60 locations in London, so there’s bound to be the perfect place for you.
+And if you’re looking for a space to run your business that’s as creative as it is innovative, be sure to check out what Workspace has to offer — We have 64 properties in London, so there’s bound to be the perfect place for you.